Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Setup Equilibrium Characterization

 By the definition of the class of policies $\Us^i$ this NE is symmetric, i.e., cooperating agents will have symmetric policies.

 {\bf Approximate Nash Equilibria. } The NE of the GS-MFTG is shown to be a $\Os(1/M)$-Nash equilibrium of the CC game \eqref{eq:finite_agent_dyn}-\eqref{eq:finite_agent_utility} where $M := \min_{i \in [N]} M_i$ is the minimum number of agents across all teams $i$.
-This result guarantees that the NE found using RL techniques (in Section \ref{sec:MRPG}) will be arbitrarily close to the NE of the finite population CC game. \begin{theorem} The NE of the MFTG is $\epsilon$-Nash for the finite agent CC game \eqref{eq:finite_agent_dyn}-\eqref{eq:finite_agent_utility} where $\epsilon = \Os(1/\min_{i \in [N]}M_i)$ i.e. \begin{small} \end{small} \end{theorem} The guarantee is obtained by analyzing the difference between finite and infinite population cost functions and by bounding $\epsilon$ with a function of this difference.
+This result guarantees that the NE found using RL techniques (in Section \ref{sec:MRNPG}) will be arbitrarily close to the NE of the finite population CC game given that $M$ is large enough. \begin{theorem} The NE of the MFTG is $\epsilon$-Nash for the finite agent CC game \eqref{eq:finite_agent_dyn}-\eqref{eq:finite_agent_utility} where $\epsilon = \Os(1/\min_{i \in [N]}M_i)$, i.e. \begin{small} \end{small} \end{theorem} The guarantee is obtained by analyzing the difference between finite and infinite population cost functions and by bounding $\epsilon$ with a function of this difference.
 The complete proof is provided in Appendix \ref{sec:eps_Nash}.
 Although a similar (albeit slower $\Os(1/\sqrt{N}$) bound has been shown in the case of purely competitive MFGs \cite{zaman2022reinforcement}, to our knowledge, this work is the first to quantify the equilibrium gap between finite population CC games and GS-MFTGs.

 {\bf Characterization of Nash Equilibria. } Next, we study a decomposition of the GS-MFTG into two sub-problems, the first one pertaining to the mean-field and the second one to the deviation from the mean-field.
-This decomposition is inspired by the analysis of the open-loop Nash equilibrium of the MFTG, which is deferred to Appendix~\ref{sec:open_loop_analysis}.
+This decomposition is inspired by the analysis of the open-loop Nash equilibrium of the MFTG, but since it is not central to this exposition it is deferred to Appendix \ref{sec:open_loop_analysis}.
 Then we use the discrete-time Hamilton-Jacobi-Isaacs (HJI) equations to characterize the NE and present certain \emph{invertibility} conditions to guarantee its existence and uniqueness.
 These conditions are a mainstay of scenarios with finitely many competing players \cite{bacsar1998dynamic}; it might also be noted that the MFG framework with infinitely many competing players typically requires a different set of conditions \cite{huang2006large,lasry2006jeux}.